Australia

 Pre-departure: The CIIS office organizes in-depth orientation sessions on-campus prior to the students' participation in the program.
 This includes a program specific session(s) in which the students will learn more about the program, local culture, academic expectations, and any other important information.
 There is also an orientation session led by the CIIS office on culture shock, pre-departure preparations, as well as safety and security while abroad.

 On-site: JCU will host orientation sessions when students arrive.
-JCU has a helpful link with pre-departure information for incoming students.
-You can get information about airport arrival service, the specific dates for the mandatory orientation meetings, and other arrival information from JCU's webpage.
+JCU has helpful pre-departure information for incoming students, including airport pickup, the specific dates for the mandatory orientation meetings, and other related matters.

 Program Contacts